-The goal of CR-1 is to assess potential impacts to historic properties associated with O&M activities at both Projects.
+The goal of CR-1 is to assess potential impacts to historic properties associated with operations and maintenance activities at both Projects.
 Additionally, CR-1 aims to ensure that future Project facilities and operations are consistent with the cultural resources management goals of land-holding agencies, interested historic parties, and tribal cultural entities.
 The objectives are to:

-- Identify and document archaeological and historic-era properties within the Area of Potential Effects (APE). - Evaluate NRHP eligibility for properties identified within the Project APE. - Determine potential Project effects on NRHP-eligible or listed archaeological and historic-era properties within the APE.
+- 1. Identify and document archaeological and historic-era properties within the Area of Potential Effects (APE). - 2.
+Evaluate NRHP eligibility for properties identified within each Projects' APE. - Determine potential Project effects on NRHP-eligible or listed archaeological and historic-era properties within each Projects' APE.
 Data collected and evaluated under this study will allow for the development of a Historic Properties Management Plan (HPMP) as described below.